 Here’s some of the (surprisingly strong) benefits of video games.

-My website’s focused on boosting physical and mental performance.
-So, I look for every possible edge, advantage, or enhancement we can get.
+My website’s focused on life hacking and personal development.
+I look for every possible edge, advantage, or enhancement we can get.
 Without drugs.
 If drugs are involved, they have to be safe and legal, like caffeine.

 Common wisdom says that playing video games is bad for you.
 They take time away from socializing and making friends, they kill your attention span, they hurt your eyes, and they make you to gain weight.